Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Sheaves of Cherednik algebras

 \subsection{Stabilizer stratification}

 If $X$ is a smooth $W$-variety then it admits a \emph{stabilizer stratification}, which we now describe.
-A subgroup $P \subset W$, which occurs as the isotropy group of a point of $X$, is called a \emph{parabolic} subgroup of $W$ (with respect to its action on $X$).
-We wish our strata to be $W$-stable, but as close to connected as possible.
-Therefore, for each parabolic subgroup $P$ of $W$, we let $\St_0$ be a connected component of $\{ x \in X \, | \, W_x = P \}$.
+A subgroup $\Pa \subset W$, which occurs as the isotropy group of a point of $X$, is called a \emph{parabolic} subgroup of $W$ (with respect to its action on $X$).
+For each parabolic subgroup $\Pa$ of $W$, we let $\St_0$ be a connected component of $\{ x \in X \, | \, W_x = \Pa \}$.
 Then we say that $\St := W(\St_0)$ is a \textit{stratum} of $X$.
 This defines a partition of $X$ into smooth, locally closed $W$-connected sets.
-The image of the $\St$ in $X/W$ defines a partition of the latter by smooth locally closed and connected subvarieties.
+The image of these strata in $X/W$ defines a partition of the latter by smooth locally closed and connected subvarieties.

-The partition of $X$ induces a filtration on the category $\Qcoh{\sH_{\omega,\bc}(X,W)}$ of (quasi-coherent) modules, and by restriction on the full subcategories of coherent, respectively holonomic, modules.
+The stratification of $X$ induces a filtration on the category $\Qcoh{\sH_{\omega,\bc}(X,W)}$ of (quasi-coherent) modules, and by restriction on the full subcategories of coherent, respectively holonomic, modules.

 \begin{defn} For any locally closed $W$-stable subset $Y\subset X$, the category $\Qcoh{\sH_{\omega,\bc}(X,W)}_Y$ (resp. $\Coh{\sH_{\omega,\bc}(X,W)}_Y$, $\Hol{\sH_{\omega,\bc}(X,W)}_Y$) denotes the category of all (resp., coherent, holonomic) $\sH_{\omega,\bc}(X,W)$-modules $\ms{M}$ with $\Supp_X \ms{M} \subset \overline{Y}$. \end{defn}